Install and upgrade Azure Backup Server

 To upgrade from MABS V2 to MABS V3, upgrade your OS to Windows Server 2016 or Windows Server 2019 if needed.

 Upgrade your server.
 The steps are similar to installation.
-However, for SQL settings, you will get an option to upgrade your SQL instance to SQL 2017, or to use your own instance of SQL server 2017.
+However, for SQL settings, you'll get an option to upgrade your SQL instance to SQL 2017, or to use your own instance of SQL server 2017.

-Do not exit while your SQL instance is being upgraded, exiting will uninstall the SQL reporting instance and hence an attempt to re-upgrade MABS will fail.
+Don't exit while your SQL instance is being upgraded.
+Exiting will uninstall the SQL reporting instance and so an attempt to re-upgrade MABS will fail.

 As part of SQL 2017 upgrade, we backup the SQL encryption keys and uninstall the reporting services.
 After SQL server upgrade, reporting service(14.0.6827.4788) is installed & encryption keys are restored.